 How to Pick AP Courses

-Taking AP courses can help you on your path to college by giving you a chance to:
+Taking AP courses helps you on your path to college by giving you a chance to:

 Now that you know some of the benefits of taking AP, take a look at how you can enroll in an AP course.